Jonas-Watt/Klotski_solver/README.md

 ## C++

+### v.1

-Used the tree-implementation again, but it is quite slow, but i can't find which part sucks.
-Probably way more memory efficient than the python implementation, because I learned, hoe pointer, references and so on work.
+Used the tree-implementation again, but it is quite slow (around a minute), but i can't find which part sucks.
+Probably way more memory efficient than the python implementation (around 13 MB), because I learned, how pointer, references and so on work.

+### v.2

+Used the boost library to hash the board states and made the generation of children more efficient, got the time under 2 seconds, but had to increase the total memory footprint to around 22 MB.